© Crown copyright 2020

-- access and read information
+- access and read documents on their chosen device

-- store a local copy of the information they are viewing
+- store a local copy of the information

-- print a copy of the information they are viewing
+- print a copy of the information

 - preserve information for archiving or as a record